Guantanamo Bay detention camp: Administrative Review Board

 The detainees at Guantanamo Bay prison underwent a series of CSRTs with the purpose of confirming or vacating their statuses as enemy combatants.
 In these reviews, the prisoners were interviewed thoroughly on the details of their crimes and roles in Taliban and al Qaeda activities, including the extent of their relationship and correspondence with Osama Bin Laden.
 In these interviews, the detainees also extensively detailed the alleged abuse and neglect that they faced while in detention at Guantanamo Bay Prison.
-The events described by these prisoners violated the Geneva Conventions standards of conduct with prisoners of war, yet the conventions were previously claimed to not protect members of the Taliban or al Qaeda militias in correspondence between the department of defense and the assistant attorney general and U.S department of justice in 2002.
+The events described by these prisoners violated the Geneva Conventions standards of conduct with prisoners of war, yet the conventions were previously claimed to not protect members of the Taliban or al Qaeda militias in correspondence between the Department of Defense, the Assistant Attorney General, and U.S. Department of Justice in 2002.
 The full versions of these Combatant Status Reviews were released in 2016 in response to an ACLU lawsuit.

-Besides convening CSRTs, the DoD initiated a similar, annual review.
-Like the CSRTs, the Board did not have a mandate to review whether detainees qualified for POW status under the Geneva Conventions.
-The Board's mandate was to consider the factors for and against the continued detention of detainees, and make a recommendation either for their retention, release, or transfer to the custody of their country of origin.
-The first set of annual reviews considered the dossiers of 463 detainees.
+Besides convening CSRTs, the Department of Defence initiated a similar, annual review.
+Like the CSRTs, the Board did not have a mandate to review whether detainees qualified for POW (Prisoner Of War) status under the Geneva Conventions.
+The Board's mandate was to consider the factors for and against the continued detention of detainees, and make a recommendation either for their retention, release, or transfer to the custody of their country of origin, and the first set of annual reviews considered the dossiers of 463 detainees.
 The first board met between 14 December 2004, and 23 December 2005.
 The Board recommended the release of 14 detainees, and repatriation of 120 detainees to the custody of their country of origin.

 By November 2005, 358 of the then-505 detainees held at Guantanamo Bay had Administrative Review Board hearings.
 Of these, 3% were granted and were awaiting release, 20% were to be transferred, 37% were to be further detained at Guantanamo, and no decision had been made in 40% of the cases.

 Of two dozen Uyghur detainees at Guantanamo Bay, The Washington Post reported on 25 August 2005, fifteen were found not to be "enemy combatants."
 Although cleared of terrorism, these Uyghurs remained in detention at Guantanamo because the United States refused to return them to China, fearing that China would "imprison, persecute or torture them" because of internal political issues.
 US officials said that their overtures to approximately 20 countries to grant the individuals asylum had been declined, leaving the men with no destination for release.
 On 5 May 2006, five Uyghurs were transported to refugee camps in Albania and the Department of Justice filed an "Emergency Motion to Dismiss as Moot" on the same day.
 One of the Uyghurs' lawyers characterized the sudden transfer as an attempt "to avoid having to answer in court for keeping innocent men in jail."

 In August 2006, Murat Kurnaz, a legal resident of Germany, was released from Guantánamo with no charges after having been held for five years.